 Eve Landru peered out of her window into the gathering dusk.
 The same shadowy figure she had seen the night before was there again, skulking behind the hedgerow that overhung the cemetery railings.
 Visibly shaken, she snapped shut the curtains as he pulled down the brim of his fedora and slipped deeper into the shadows.

 Double-checking that every door and window was firmly secured, she took up her studies again, but the disquieting thoughts of her Peeping Tom persisted.
 After only a few minutes at her laptop she gave up on her thesis and pulled down the lid.
 It seemed pointless to continue when her mind was clearly elsewhere.
-Shoving the laptop to one side, she leant forward and picked up the silver framed photo of her late parents.
+Shoving the laptop to one side, she picked up the silver framed photo of her late parents.
 A solitary tear traced its way down her cheek as she stroked the glass.

 Even the prospect of a good night’s rest was slim.
 Over the last several weeks she had been plagued by nightmares and she feared what new terrors awaited her.
 Only now could the twenty-year-old fully appreciate how isolated she had become.
 Her diffident nature and the recent death of her parents had left her friendless and alone.
 There was no one to whom she could turn for help.

 The sudden blare of a passing car’s horn shook her from her thoughts.